 Tumor Boards Focus on Best Treatments

 When the diagnosis is cancer, patients want the best possible treatment options.
-Through tumor board conferences, physicians who specialize in diagnosing and treating cancer come together with one goal in mind — to share their expertise and recommend the optimal treatment plan for each patient.
-Martha See, RHIT, CTR, discusses the role of tumor boards.
+Through tumor board conferences, also known as cancer care conferences, physicians who specialize in diagnosing and treating cancer come together with one goal in mind — to share their expertise and recommend the optimal treatment plan for each patient.

-Q. What is a tumor board?
+What is a tumor board?
 A tumor board is a group of specialists who meet regularly to discuss managing treatment for patients who have cancer.
-At the tumor board conferences, physicians from a variety of disciplines discuss patient cases to decide on the best course of treatment.
+At the conferences, physicians from a variety of disciplines discuss patient cases to decide on the best course of treatment.

 Although patients have one primary oncologist who supervises their care, their treatment plans are actually the result of input from a multidisciplinary team of medical experts.
 This allows the physician who is coordinating the patient’s treatment to gain input from many healthcare professionals in many specialties.
-Through the collective knowledge of the tumor board, the best possible ideas relevant to each patient’s care are thoroughly evaluated before treatment recommendations are made.
+Through their collective knowledge, the best possible ideas relevant to each patient’s care are thoroughly evaluated before treatment recommendations are made.

 Tumor boards also provide a forum to educate physicians, fellows, nurses and other staff who provide care for cancer patients.